Skip to main content

 Once you're in France getting around with your bike can be straight forward, but again planning ahead and getting to the station early are highly recommended.

-• Domestic or regional trains (TER) and tourist trains: Quite often they allow you to transport your bike for free, although you may have to put it in a bike compartment, hang it from a hook to save space, or fold it up and take it on as hand luggage.
-Spaces are limited and you cannot reserve in advance, and in some regions bikes aren't permitted Monday-Friday during rush hours as the trains are too busy with pedestrians.
+Quite often they allow you to transport your bike for free, although you may have to put it in a bike compartment, hang it from a hook to save space, or fold it up and take it on as hand luggage.
+Spaces are limited and you cannot reserve in advance, and in some regions bikes aren't permitted Monday-Friday during rush hour.

-• TGV InOui: You must book a space for your bike if it's non-folding and this needs to be done when you buy your ticket.
+You must book a space for your bike if it's non-folding and this needs to be done when you buy your ticket.
 Your seat will automatically be placed near to the bike rack.
-If there's no option for a bike to travel with you it means the train in question does not have space available.
-If your bike is foldable or dismantled in a bike bag it can travel for free without a specific reservation as long as it fits the dimensions: 130x90cm.

-• Regional trains: In Ile-de-France, (the region surrounding Paris), these trains are called Transilien and they are the country’s busiest commuter trains.
-They operate into all of Paris’ stations and run on lines with a letter associated (line K, line P, etc.).
-They also include the RER trains, which run on lines A to E. You can take your bike on board a Transilien Monday-Friday, before 06:30, between 09:30 and 16:30, then after 19:30; at any time on weekends and public holidays and at any time if it's folded or placed in a bike bag and does not cause fellow passengers any inconvenience.
+In Ile-de-France, (the region surrounding Paris), these trains are called Transilien and they are the country’s busiest commuter trains.
+They operate into all of Paris’ stations and run on lines with a letter associated (line K, line P, etc).
+They also include the RER trains, which run on lines A to E. You can take your bike on board a Transilien Monday to Friday, before 06:30, between 09:30 and 16:30, then after 19:30; at any time on weekends and public holidays and at any time if it's folded or placed in a bike bag and does not cause fellow passengers any inconvenience.

 a wall ride in verbier bike park